 Schools with Speech Therapist Assistant Programs: How to Choose

 Speech therapy assistants are commonly referred to as speech-language pathologist assistants (SLPAs).
-SLPAs screen patients and assist licensed speech pathologists in implementing treatment plans.
+In a speech-language pathology assistant program, students learn how to screen patients and assist licensed speech pathologists in implementing treatment plans.
 Associate degree and certificate programs are offered in the field.

 How to Select a Speech-Language Pathologist Assistant School